fintech-favie/FinTech-Journey-2026-300-days-/README.md

 ## Day 14 : 21 february 2026
 Commit Message: feat: implemented targeted value removal using .remove() Key Learning: "Learned how to search and destroy specific data points within a list by their value name.
 Understood that .remove() requires an exact string match."

+## Day 15 : 22 February 2026
+Comprehensive List Management)
+ feat: implemented advanced data organization and portfolio optimization logicToday marks the successful completion of Day 15 in my 300-day Python journey.
+This milestone focused on transitioning from static data collection to dynamic, organized data management.
+I successfully integrated the .sort() and .reverse() methods to create a 'Portfolio Optimizer' simulation.
+A key breakthrough today was debugging 'Dirty Data'—specifically identifying how leading whitespaces within strings (e.g., ' a' vs 'a') disrupt Python’s Timsort algorithm.
+By refining my data entry, I ensured consistent alphabetical (A-Z) and priority (Z-A) views.
+I also mastered the chronological execution flow, ensuring that sorting operations occur before output functions to maintain data integrity.
+These skills are foundational for my 45 LPA career goal in FinTech, where structured data is critical for financial analysis and algorithmic trading.
+This commit represents a mastery of list lifecycles, covering growth, cleanup, and professional-grade organization."